A Style Guide for Students Writing Papers and Reports

 Introduce the problem (gently!)
 Try to give the reader an appreciation of the difficulty, and an idea of how you will go about it.
 It's like the overture of an opera: it plays on all the relevant themes.

-Also, make sure you pick up any threads spun in the introduction later on, to ensure that the reader things they get what they have been promised.
+Make sure you pick up any threads spun in the introduction later on, to ensure that the reader thinks they get what they have been promised.
 Don't create an expectation that you'll deliver more than you actually do.
+That is called bait and switch, and tends to leave the reader highly dissatisfied.
 Remember, the reader may be your marker (of a thesis) or referee (of a paper), and you don't want to piss them off.

 Exposition of problem